 The table illustrates the success of the Board in refreshing its membership.

 The Board is well balanced both in its skill sets and in the domicile of its members.
-Of the Executive Directors, Andrew Prelea is resident in Romania, Roy Tucker and Paul Fletcher in the UK, and Craig Harvey in Southern Africa.
-Of the Non-Executive Directors, Nick Hatch and Brian Moritz are both resident in the UK.
+Of the Executive Directors, Andrew Prelea is resident in Romania, Andrew Hall and Paul Fletcher in the UK.
+All the Non-Executive Directors reside in the UK.

 Non-executive Directors are committed to devote 3 days per month to the Company.
 Executive Directors devote substantially the whole of their time to the Company.

-Where possible Directors are physically present at board meetings, but, due to the wide divergence of locations, Directors may be present by telephone.
-This is particularly the case during the Covid-19 pandemic.
+Where possible Directors are physically present at board meetings.
+However, due to the wide divergence of locations, Directors may be present by telephone.
+The position is also impacted currently by the Covid-19 situation.

-During the thirteen month period ended 30 April 2019 there were six full board meetings in addition to twelve meetings on specific issues.
-Of the Directors holding office throughout the period, Eric Diack (former Director), Paul Fletcher, Craig Harvey, Brian Moritz, Andrew Prelea and Roy Tucker, attended all the full meetings either in person or by telephone.
+During the year ended 30 April 2022, there were 17 board meetings of the Company, which save for the absence by one Director on one occasion, were attended by all the Directors.
+There were a further 10 meetings of a formal nature.
+There was also one General Meeting in addition to the Annual General Meeting, Eric Diack (former Director), Paul Fletcher, Brian Moritz, Andrew Prelea and Roy Tucker, attended all the full meetings either in person or by telephone.

 Principle Six: Appropriate Skills and Experience of the Directors

-CVs of the Directors – Four executives and two Non executives – are disclosed on the website – www.vastplc.com/about-us/our-team.
+CVs of the Directors – Four executives and four Non-executives – are disclosed on the website – www.vastplc.com/about-us/our-team.
 In addition, the Company has employed the outsourced services of Ben Harber of Shakespeare Martineau as company secretary.

 Principle Seven: Evaluation of Board Performance

 Given the size of the Company, the whole Board is involved in the identification and appointment of new Directors and as a result, a Nominations Committee is not considered necessary at this stage.
 The importance of refreshing membership of the Board is recognised and has been implemented.
 In 2018 Andrew Prelea was appointed to replace Roy Pitchford as CEO, and Nick Hatch replaced Brian Basham as a Non-executive Director.
-Paul Fletcher was appointed in 2019 as Finance Director at which point Roy Tucker moved into an Executive Director role.
-The Directors believe that the Board operates efficiently and cost effectively for the benefit of all stakeholders.
+In November 2019, Paul Fletcher was appointed to the Board as Finance Director, and in 2021 Nigel Wyatt was appointed to replace Eric Diack as Non-executive Director, and Andrew Hall was appointed to the Board as Commercial Director.
 Nevertheless, it is envisaged that the Board will be strengthened in due course as and when new projects are operated by the Company.

 Principle Eight: Corporate Culture